INFORMS Information Systems Society Distinguished Fellow Award – 2019

 - Intellectual stewardship of the field as reflected in the mentoring of doctoral students and young researchers

 Nominators are encouraged to provide the awards committee with specific indicators of the nominee's contributions in these and other categories.
-An Awards Committee has been formed to recommend candidates for the award for 2016.
-The committee members are Ramnath Chellappa (chair, ex officio-ISS President), Vijay Mookerjee, Arun Rai and Avi Seidmann.
-At this stage, nominations for the award are invited from the information systems community at large.
+An Awards Committee has been formed to recommend candidates for the award for 2019.
+The committee members are Ritu Agarwal, Anitesh Barua, Ramnath Chellappa (chair, ex officio-ISS President), and Yong Tan.
+At this time, nominations for the award are invited from the information systems community at large.

-Though self-nominations are discouraged, anyone can submit a nomination to the chair of the awards committee by email to: firstname.lastname@example.org (please state the subject as "Nomination for 2016 ISS Fellow").
-The deadline for submission of nominations is August 30, 2016.
+Though self-nominations are discouraged, anyone can submit a nomination to the chair of the awards committee by email: firstname.lastname@example.org (please state the subject as "Nomination for 2019 ISS Fellow").
+The deadline for submission of nominations is August 25, 2019.

 The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with a CV and/or a bio.
 Members of the awards committee may add other candidates at their discretion and judgment.

 The awards committee will deliberate upon the pool of nominees and make recommendations to the President of the Information Systems Society.
-Winners of the award will be informed by September 30, 2016.
-The 2016 ISS Distinguished Fellows will be announced during the Conference on Information Systems and Technology (CIST) to be held in conjunction with the INFORMS annual meeting in Nashville, TN.
+Winners of the award will be informed in early September, 2019.
+The 2019 ISS Distinguished Fellows will be announced during the Conference on Information Systems and Technology (CIST) to be held in conjunction with the INFORMS annual meeting in Seattle, WA.
 A plaque from the society will be presented, followed by a reception and felicitation of the award winners.